Helpico/Helpico/README.md

 ## ${\color{#EB578C}\text{Let’s Build a Solution Together}{\text{}}}$

-I am actively seeking collaboration with academic institutions, NGOs, and impact investors to advance the mission of both the `Helpica` Initiative and `PlayTellect`.
-My goal is to transform this Ukrainian-born model into a global public good.
+I am actively seeking collaboration with international academic institutions, researchers, and philanthropic donors to scientifically validate and scale the "Therapeutic Education" model.
+My goal is to transform this Ukrainian-born innovation into a global public good.

 **I bring to our partnership:**
-*   A proven, operational technology platform ready for research and scaling.
+*   A proven, operational technology platform ready for research.
-*   Leadership across both non-profit and for-profit innovation models.
+*   Technical and scientific leadership with a deep understanding of the Ukrainian context.
 *   A track record in project strategy, grant-writing, and impact delivery.
 *   A deep, genuine dedication to Ukraine’s recovery.

 ---

 ## ${\color{#EB578C}\text{Contact}{\text{}}}$
 *(The contact section is perfect as is.)*